 Ticks are often introduced onto properties by wild animals.
 Squirrels, raccoons, deer, mice, and skunks all commonly introduce ticks onto properties.
-And ticks thrive on properties that have a lot of dark, moist areas for them to hide out in.
+Ticks thrive on properties that have a lot of dark, moist areas for them to hide in.

 Where are ticks commonly found?